trigaten/Learn_Prompting/docs/basics/prompting.md

 was masked.
 For example, if the sentence is "The dog is [MASK] the cat", the model will predict "chasing" with high probability.

+- Sentiment Analysis

+Sentiment analysis is the task of classifying text into positive, negative, or other sentiments.